ibrmaj/Analysis-on-Sports-Teams-/README.md

 # Analysis on Sports Teams

-This project is part of Assignment 4, which involves analyzing data from the "Big 4" sports leagues (NBA, NHL, MLB, NFL) to identify correlations between league-specific variables.
+This project is part of Assignment 4 of the University of Michigan's Data Science and Python course, which involves analyzing data from the "Big 4" sports leagues (NBA, NHL, MLB, NFL) to identify correlations between league-specific variables.

 ## Objective